rxzx33/yt_idea_analyzer/READ_ME.md

 2. Navigate to the "Setup API Keys" page
 3. Enter and save your API keys (they'll be stored in your browser session)
 4. Navigate to the "Setup Channel Context" page
-5. Enter and save your channel information for personalized analysis
+5. Enter and save your channel information for personalized analysis (including your Top 3 Videos)
 6. Go to the "Analyze Content" page
 7. Input your YouTube Shorts content idea in the text field
 8. Choose whether to filter results for Shorts content only